-Subject Theory Minimum Requirements Practical Minimum Requirements Preparation for classroom activities including but not limited to: a) Choice of teaching methods b) Classroom setup c) Topic/Subject matter d) Student assignments e) Materials and supplies f) Recordkeeping 45 30 2.
-Presentation of information including, but not limited to:a) Lecturesb) Demonstrations 45 60
+Subject Theory Minimum Requirements Practical Minimum Requirements 1.
+Preparation for classroom activities including but not limited to: a) Choice of teaching methods b) Classroom setup c) Topic/Subject matter d) Student assignments e) Materials and supplies f) Recordkeeping 45 30 2.
+Presentation of information including, but not limited to: a) Lectures b) Demonstrations c) Questions and answers d) Projects methods e) Discussions 45 60

-Subject Theory Minimum Requirements Practical Minimum Requirements c) Questions and answersd) Projects methodse) Discussions 3.
-Application of practice including, but not limited to:a) Classroom managementb) Client relations 290 4.
+Subject Theory Minimum Requirements Practical Minimum Requirements Application of practice including, but not limited to: a) Classroom management b) Client relations 290 4.
 Evaluation by the Instructor-trainee of the student's understanding and performance including, but not limited to: a) Written/Practical assessment b) Communication Skills 15 15 Total 105 395 TOTAL CLOCK HOURS 500